 Applying a patch without downtime

-The Pega patch process is zero-downtime when you use the out-of-place process so you can continue working in your application while you patch your system.
+The Pega patch process is zero-downtime for highly available systems when you use the out-of-place process so you can continue working in your application while you patch your system.

 The patch process involves four schemas: